kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 # Community Orientation

-**The Community Orientation challenges are compusory for all students in the program.
-By the end of the challenge, you will have built your first team project, and understood the tools that will help you be successful over the next 5 weeks.**
+The community orientation challenges are compusory for all students in the program.
+By the end of the challenge, you will have:
+- Set an intention for next 5 weeks
+- Built your first team project
+- Understood the tools you will use for class

 ## Before you start!